 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

-The Firm’s Data Protection Officer is responsible for this Notice which was adopted on 8 May 2018.
+The Firm’s Data Protection Officer is responsible for this Notice which was revised on 15 October 2024.